ARBUCHELI/RESTAURANT-ONE-PAGE-PHP-APP/README.md

 3. Start XAMPP apache server.

+5. Configure the root directory of the Apache server to be compatible with the directory where you save the repository folder.

 4. Download and unzip the repository folder.

 The first two images show the Home page.